simbo/github-workflow-dispatcher/README.md

 is used for further requests.
 This way it is ensured, that only users with sufficient privileges can trigger a workflow.

-To use _GitHub Workflow Dispatcher_ with your GitHub Enterprise installation, you need to host your own instance using the respective environment options.
+To use _GitHub Workflow Dispatcher_ with your GitHub Enterprise environment, you need to host your own instance using the respective environment options.

 ## Development